-U.S. funds-by International Money Order, checks draw from a bank located in the USA Visa, MasterCard or American Express.
+U.S. funds-by International Maney Order, checks draw from a bank located in the USA Viso, MasterCard or American Express.
 Back issues \$5.
 All product information is subject to change, publisher assumes no responsibility for such changes.
-All listed model numbers and product
+All isted model numbers and product names are manufacturers' registered trademarks.
 Printed in the U.S.A.
+EQ EDITORIAL From the Editor